Ashgabat: First Baha'i Temple in the world

 When Ashgabat was under Russian rule, the number of Bahá'ís in the city rose to over 1,000, and a Bahá'í community was established, with its own schools, medical facilities and cemetery.
 The community elected one of the first Bahá'í local administrative institutions.
 In 1908 the Bahá'í community completed the construction of the first Bahá'í House of Worship, sometimes referred to by its Arabic name of mašriqu-l-'aḏkār (مشرق اﻻذكار), where people of all religions may worship God without denominational restrictions.
 The building was designed under the guidance of `Abdu'l-Bahá by Ustad' Ali-Akbar Banna Yazdi who also wrote a history of the Baha'is in Ashgabat.

 The House of Worship itself was surrounded by gardens, with four buildings at the four corners of the gardens: a school, a hostel where travelling Bahá'ís were entertained, a small hospital, and a building for groundskeepers.

 Under the Soviet policy towards religion, the Bahá'ís, strictly adhering to their principle of obedience to legal government, abandoned these properties in 1928.
 For the decade from 1938 to 1948, when it was seriously damaged by the earthquake, it was an art gallery.
 It was demolished in 1963.

 Other notable structures

 The Arch of Neutrality was dismantled and re-erected in its original form in the south of the capital.

 Turkmenistan Tower, the television and radio broadcasting tower, at a height of 211 meters is the tallest structure in the country.
-It was dedicated on October 17, 2011.
+It was built on October 17, 2011.

-The administrative center of Ashgabat as the national capital is on the Archabil highway, where several ministries and agencies, as well as educational, research, and cultural centers, are found.
+The administrative center of Ashgabat as the national capital is on the Arçabil highway, where several ministries and agencies, as well as educational, research, and cultural centers, are found.
 The former Novofiryuzenskoye shosse (New Firyuza Highway) was rebuilt by Gap Inşaat in 2004.